NethServer/docs/administrator-manual/en/mail.rst

    single: bcc

-To keep an hidden copy of any message traversing the mail server, enable the :guilabel:`Always send a copy (Bcc)` checkbox.
-This feature is different from the same checkbox under :guilabel:`Email > Domain` as it does not differentiate between mail domains and catches also any outgoing message.
+To keep an hidden copy of any message traversing the mail server, enable the :guilabel:`Always send a copy (Bcc)` check box.
+This feature is different from the same check box under :guilabel:`Email > Domain` as it does not differentiate between mail domains and catches also any outgoing message.